hpc/pavilion2/docs/tests/variables.md

 #### Separators
 In the above examples, the trailing space from the substring resulted in an extra space at the end.
-That's fine in most circumstances, but what if we need a different separator?
-There's a special bit of syntax for that.
+That's fine in most circumstances, but what if we need to separate the strings with something that can't be repeated at the end?

+To do that, simply insert your separator between the tilde `~` and closing square bracket `]`.
+The separator can be of any length, but can't contain a closing square bracket.

 ```yaml
 substr_test2: